Chinese creation myths: Huainanzi

-The 139 BC Huainanzi, an eclectic text compiled under the direction of the Han prince Liu An, contains two cosmogonic myths that develop the dualistic concept of Yin and Yang:
+The 139 BCE Huainanzi, an eclectic text compiled under the direction of the Han prince Liu An, contains two cosmogonic myths that develop the dualistic concept of Yin and Yang:

 When Heaven and Earth were yet unformed, all was ascending and flying, diving and delving.
 Thus it was called the Grand Inception.
 The Grand Inception produced the Nebulous Void.
 The Nebulous Void produced space-time, space-time produced the original qi.
 A boundary [divided] the original qi.
 That which was pure and bright spread out to form Heaven; that which was heavy and turbid congealed to form Earth.
 It is easy for that which is pure and subtle to converge but difficult for the heavy and turbid to congeal.
 Therefore, Heaven was completed first; Earth was fixed afterward.
 The conjoined essences of Heaven and Earth produced yin and yang.
 The supersessive essences of yin and yang caused the four seasons.
 The scattered essences of the four seasons created the myriad things.
 The hot qi of accumulated yang produced fire; the essence of fiery qi became the sun.
 The cold qi of accumulated yin produced water; the essence of watery qi became the moon.
 The overflowing qi of the essences of the sun and the moon made the stars and planets.
 To Heaven belong the sun, moon, stars, and planets; to Earth belong waters and floods, dust and soil.

 Of old, in the time before there was Heaven and Earth: There were only images and no forms.
 All was obscure and dark, vague and unclear, shapeless and formless, and no one knows its gateway.
 There were two spirits, born in murkiness, one that established Heaven and the other that constructed Earth.
 So vast!
 No one knows where they ultimately end.
 So broad!
 No one knows where they finally stop.
 Thereupon they differentiated into the yin and the yang and separated into the eight cardinal directions.
 The firm and the yielding formed each other; the myriad things thereupon took shape.
 The turbid vital energy became creatures; the refined vital energy became humans.

 Birrell suggests this abstract Yin-Yang dualism between the two primeval spirits or gods may be the "vestige of a much older mythological paradigm that was then rationalized and diminished", comparable to the Akkadian Enûma Eliš creation myth of Abzu and Tiamat, male fresh water and female salt water.